Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Rapid Weight Loss

-The first stage of weight loss is somewhat radical.
-As we’ve mentioned, you start noticing changes in your physical appearance, your clothes don’t fit like they used to, and this period lasts for the first 4-6 weeks [3].
+From my training experience, the first stage of weight loss is somewhat radical.
+As I’ve mentioned, you start noticing changes in your physical appearance, your clothes don’t fit like they used to, and this period lasts for the first 4-6 weeks, according to the Metabolism: Clinical and Experimental [3].

 During this radical stage, most of the weight lost is water weight that is bound to glucose in your muscles in the form of glycogen (a form of stored glucose chains).